 Don’t shoot the messenger!
-As of 1 July 2026, Australia’s anti-money laundering [AML] rules are changing, which means more checks, more questions and yes, more admin.
+From 1 July 2026, Australia’s anti-money laundering [AML] rules have changed, bringing more checks, more questions and yes, more admin.

 And our goal is to make the process as smooth as possible.

-For many clients, the biggest change will be the amount of information we need to collect and verify before certain work can be done.
+For many clients, the biggest change is the amount of information we need to collect and verify before certain work can be done.

 Depending on the type of service, these checks could include: